More and more Americans are deciding to buy their own propane tanks rather than leasing.

 But everyone's needs are slightly different, and that means slightly varied amounts of propane for each household.
 Just ensure you know how much propane you need per year, and choose a tank that you won’t have to fill up more than once or twice per year.

-(For a more detailed look at this, read our blog: Buying A Propane Tank - The Ultimate Guide).
+For a more detailed look at this, read our related blog posts:

 Costs To Fill A Propane Tank